Neighbors (2014 film): Release

-Neighbors grossed $150.2 million in North America and $120.5 million in other territories, for a worldwide total of $270.7 million against a budget of $18 million.
+Neighbors grossed $150.2 million in North America and $120.5 million in other territories, for a worldwide total of $270.7 million against a budget of $18 million, which is more than 50% less than the average film budget.
+Since this was the case, all of the actors had to undergo major pay cuts.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $136.1 million.
 It is Rogen's highest grossing non-animated film, surpassing Knocked Up ($219.1 million).

 The film grossed $49 million in its opening weekend in North America, finishing the weekend in first place at the box office.
 The opening total was the third highest United States opening for a non-sequel R-rated comedy behind Sex and the City ($57 million) in 2008 and Ted ($54.4 million) in 2012.

+Home media

+Neighbors was released on DVD and Blu-ray on September 23, 2014.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 73% based on 224 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film holds an approval rating of 72% based on 221 reviews, with an average rating of 6.4/10.
 The website's critics consensus reads, "With plenty of bawdy humor evenly spread between its well-matched stars, Neighbors earns its R rating -- and filmgoers' laughs."
 On Metacritic, the film has a weighted average score of 68 out of 100 based on 45 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Critics praised Efron's performance, and noted that he had successfully shed the "Disney kid" pretty boy stereotype.
 Critics also praised Byrne's performance and the writers' decision to have her character be a co-conspirator with Rogen's character as opposed to having her on the sidelines.